Triumphant Hearts

-Triumphant Hearts is an album by Jason Becker.
+Triumphant Hearts is the sixth studio album by American musician Jason Becker.
+Though paralyzed by amyotrophic lateral sclerosis, Becker is able to compose new material with a computer-assisted system.
 In October 2016, Becker launched a campaign to fund the album, which was initially estimated for release in July 2017.
 The campaign raised more than $100,000.
 The album was released on December 7, 2018.

 The album has many guest appearances, including guitarists Marty Friedman, Joe Satriani, Jeff Loomis, Richie Kotzen, Gus G., Greg Howe, Steve Morse, Paul Gilbert and Steve Vai.